bentonelli/bentonelli.github.io/_posts/2022-5-23-An-Earth-Scientist's-Guide-to-NASA-FINESST.md

 degree, a crapshoot.
 Depending on how you look at it, this can be either discouraging or comforting.
 Personally, I think it’s comforting because
 \*math\* paints a more optimistic picture.
-If you are like me, and you applied (and were rejected) twice for the GRFP and once for FINESST, you have a 15% chance each time of getting funded, AND a \~40% chance of getting funded on at least 1 of those proposals.
-Apply twice to FINESST and that gets you to \~50%!
+If you are like me, and you applied twice for the GRFP and once for FINESST, you have a 15% chance each time of getting funded, AND a \~40% chance of getting funded on at least 1 of those proposals.
+Apply twice to FINESST and that gets you to
+\~50%!
 Those are pretty reasonable odds!

 Additionally, if you think of all those hours you are going to spend tirelessly working on each proposal as a lottery ticket, where the